Browns face plenty of uncertainty as they head to Green Bay

 The Browns were missing coach Kevin Stefanski and about a dozen usual starters — including quarterback Baker Mayfield — who were on the reserve/COVID-19 list for the Raiders game.

 Stefanski has since returned.
-The Browns also expect to have plenty of players back who weren't available for Monday's game
+The Browns also expect to have some players back who weren’t available for Monday’s game, maybe even Mayfield, who might not travel with the team to Wisconsin, but is expected to start.

-But they’ve spent much of the week not knowing exactly how many of those guys will be ready to play, creating all kinds of obstacles as they prepare to face one of the NFL’s top teams.
+He remained on the COVID-19 list through Thursday, and Mayfield hasn’t practiced since going on the COVID-19 list Dec.
+15. His 10-day quarantine period ends Saturday, and Stefanski said he’ll likely start despite not practicing.

+“If he’s healthy as he’s been and he’s cleared and ready to go, then I anticipate him playing.”

 “The challenge is facing a really good Packers team,” Stefanski said.
 “You know they have star players.
 They are very well coached.
 We have our work cut out for us.
 Who is available to us and all of those type of things, we will just deal with it day by day.”